 "Participating in SHPEP was a transformative experience as it exposed me to a wide spectrum of opportunities and careers in healthcare through clinical exposure, rotations, health policy seminars, research, counseling, financial planning workshops, etc."

 Mr. Alzeir was born and raised in Jordan and lived in many cities across the world including Seattle, Toronto, and Amman.
-Mr. Alzeir participated in SHPEP at the University of California Los Angeles and Charles R. Drew University in 2020.
-He earned his bachelor’s degree in biochemistry from the University of Washington in Seattle, Washington in 2021.
-Today, he is a pre-medical student, serves as an SHPEP ambassador, and is a member of the SHPEP Engaging Men Committee.
+In 2020, he participated in SHPEP at the University of California Los Angeles and Charles R. Drew University.
+In 2021, Mr. Alzeir earned his bachelor’s degree in biochemistry from the University of Washington in Seattle, Washington.
+He is a SHPEP ambassador and a member of the SHPEP Engaging Men Committee.
 Mr. Alzeir will be attending the University of Washington School of Medicine this summer, 2023.

 What path did you take when you first started college?

-I started attending college at the age of 16, as I participated in a program that allows high school students to enroll in a community college and complete their high school graduation requirements and up to two years of college which I did.
-I completed an Associate of Arts in Biology in those two year then transferred to UW where I applied and got in a biochemistry major.
+I started attending college at 16, as I participated in a program that allows high school students to enroll in a community college and complete their high school graduation requirements and up to two years of college which I did.
+I completed an Associate of Arts in Biology in those two years then transferred to UW where I applied and got in a biochemistry major.